Tellez HR, throw spark Brewers over Braves 2-1 in Game 1

-MILWAUKEE (AP) — Rowdy Tellez spoiled Charlie Morton’s gem with a two-run homer in the seventh inning and threw out a runner at home plate, leading the Milwaukee Brewers over the Atlanta Braves 2-1 Friday in the opener of their NL Division Series.
+Tellez spoiled Morton’s gem by hitting a two-run homer in the seventh inning, leading the Brewers over the Atlanta Braves 2-1 Friday in the opener of their NL Division Series.

+”I’m still out of breath,” Tellez said. ”It was a crazy moment.”

 Corbin Burnes, Adrian Houser and Josh Hader combined on a four-hitter that gave Milwaukee the early lead in this best-of-five series.
 Game 2 is Saturday in Milwaukee.

 Former Brewer Orlando Arcia grounded to second with runners on the corners to end the game.
-That came after Brewers catcher Omar Narváez — who combined with first baseman Tellez on a key first-inning double play — blocked Hader’s 1-2 pitch in the dirt to keep Freddie Freeman at third base.
+That came after Milwaukee catcher Omar Narvaez – who combined with first baseman Tellez on a key first-inning double play – blocked Hader’s 1-2 pitch in the dirt to keep Freddie Freeman at third base.

 Neither team produced much offense until the Brewers finally broke through in the seventh.

-After Charlie Morton (0-1) hit Avisaíl García with a 1-2 pitch to start the inning, Tellez ripped another 1-2 offering from Morton over the center-field wall to break a scoreless tie.
-The hefty, bearded slugger had gone 1 of 13 against the Braves this season until delivering that 411-foot drive.
+After Morton (0-1) plunked Avisail Garcia with a 1-2 pitch to start the inning, Tellez ripped another 1-2 offering from Morton over the center-field wall to break a scoreless tie.

+”Even in those at-bats, I got them where I wanted to be,” Morton said. ”I just didn’t finish them off.
+I hit Avi, and then I grooved one to Rowdy.”

+Tellez was 1 for 13 against the Braves this season until delivering that 411-foot drive, which came immediately after the hefty, bearded slugger fouled a pitch off.

 Atlanta’s Joc Pederson lofted a pinch-hit homer off Houser (1-0) with two outs in the eighth.